atovpeko/docs/getting-started/test-drive-timescale-features.md

 1.  **Have a quick look at your data**

-    You query continuous aggregates exactly the same way as your other tables, enable [compression][compression] or [tiered storage][data-tiering].
-You can even
+    You query continuous aggregates exactly the same way as your other tables.
-    create [continuous aggregates on top of your continuous aggregates][hierarchical-caggs].

 To query the `stock_candlestick_daily` continuous aggregate for all stocks:

     <TryItOutCodeBlock queryId="getting-started-cagg" />